 Equipment

-- Wash the korean radish.
+- Wash the Korean radish.
 Peel and cut the radish into half-inch pieces.
 Exact cubes are not required.
-If using some other radish in place of Mu, season each of the cut surfaces with black pepper.
+If you're using another type of radish instead of Mu, season each cut surface with black pepper.

-- In a ziplock bag or airtight plastic container, mix together the vinegar, sugar, and salt.
-If making a spicy pickle, add the sriracha or chilli flakes now (not both, or the spice will be overwhelming).
-If all the sugar does not dissolve, don’t worry.
+- Mix the vinegar, sugar, and salt in a ziplock bag or airtight plastic container.
+If making a spicy pickle, add the sriracha or chilli flakes now.
+If all the sugar does not dissolve, don't worry.
 The water from the radish will dissolve the rest.

 - Add the radish to the pickling liquid.
 Seal the container or bag to prevent oxidation from contact with air.
-This will greatly affect the taste and texture of the pickle, so be careful!
+This will significantly affect the taste and texture of the pickle, so be careful.

-- Open the container to stir the liquid every half hour to encourage moisture loss from the Korean radish.
+- Shake the container every half hour to stir and encourage moisture loss from the Korean radish.
 Flip this if you're using a bag.
-After stirring/flipping 4 times, you are free to leave it unattended overnight in the refrigerator.
-Serve chilled and enjoy!
+After shaking or flipping it four times, leave it unattended overnight in the refrigerator.
+Serve chilled, and enjoy.

 Nutrition